 Filing Exceptions to Florida Family Law Magistrates’ Temporary Needs Reports and Recommendations

 It is common for one or both parties to file a motion for temporary needs in Jacksonville Florida divorce actions.
 The reasons to file motions for temporary needs are discussed in detail in a prior post on this blog.
-But, what if you do not agree with a magistrate’s report and recommendations to the court?
+But, what if you do not agree with a magistrate’s report and recommendations to from a temporary needs hearing?
 Can you appeal a magistrate’s temporary needs report and recommendations to the Court?
 Yes, but the process is not referred to as an appeal, it is referred to as filing “exceptions.”

 Exceptions are Time Sensitive